adityapatel1010/MCP_Financial_Analyst/README.md

-# Financial Analyst – DeepSeek (MCP Powered)
+# MCP Financial Analyst

-Financial Analyst – DeepSeek is a local, multi-agent system built using the Modular Command Platform (MCP).
+MCP Financial Analyst is a local, multi-agent system built using the MCP.
 It enables natural language-driven financial analysis by leveraging CrewAI agents and running a local DeepSeek-R1 language model through Docker-hosted Ollama.

 This project converts natural language queries into Python code that retrieves, analyzes, and visualizes stock market data, then securely executes the code and returns the results.